 This is the second principle of the Peak Performance Formula and a key aspect in getting your body to perform at its best.

-BUT the Neuromuscular Activator would not be of any use if you’re still doing the next SHOCKING Workout Sin…
+But the Neuromuscular Activator would not be useful if you’re still doing the next SHOCKING Workout Sin…

 SHOCKING Workout Sin 3:

 STOP Doing Static Stretches

 A static stretch was a very popular method used to warm up a body and has been *thought* to be useful in preventing injuries.

-Many people have the common misconception that they should start their exercise routines with some stretching on the spot, perhaps in hopes that it will loosen them up for their workout and prevent injuries.
+Many people have the common misconception that they should start their exercise routines with some stretching on the spot, hoping it will loosen them up for their workout and prevent injuries.

 But after combing through hundreds of research papers, I found that static stretching had little to NO effect on injury prevention.